rafalp/Misago/dev-docs/views-forms-templates-urls.md

-# Views, forms, templates and urls style guide
+# Views, forms, templates and URLs style guide

-Please don’t treat this style guide as gospel.
-Justified exceptions are allowed.
+Please note that this guide is not meant to be taken as gospel - justified exceptions are allowed.
+Practicality beats purity.

 ## Class-based views